ScriptTiger/FLACSFX/README.md

 Without any arguments, the embedded FLACs will be transcoded into the working directory within a new directory of the same name as the executable.
 The extracted audio files will either be titled using the pattern of `#_<executable name>`, or titled after the TITLE metadata tag if present within the FLAC.
 So, command-line usage is only optional and the end user can just execute the application as they would any other application for this default behavior.

-# Appending a FLAC file to a FLACSFX executable
+# Appending FLAC files to a FLACSFX executable
 Download the latest precompiled releases for the intended target system:
 https://github.com/ScriptTiger/FLACSFX/releases/latest